iss4cf0ng/Eden-RAT/README.md

 <img src="https://iss4cf0ng.github.io/images/article/tools/eden/main/icon.png" width=100>
 </p>

+# Murmur
+While developing [EgoDrop](https://github.com/iss4cf0ng/EgoDrop/) and [DuplexSpy](https://github.com/iss4cf0ng/DuplexSpyCS/).
+I successfully implemented an interactive shell within a C#-based GUI application.
+I then recalled one of my earlier projects that had been suspended due to my limited development experience at the time.
+Therefore, I decided to revisit and complete it.

+The idea of this project originated when I was learning web penetration testing.
+When discovering an RCE (Remote Code/Command Execution) vulnerability, we usually demonstrate it with simple Linux commands(e.g., `id`, `whoami`, `ls`, `cat /etc/passwd`), and that is often the end of the story.
+However, if we want to conduct further post-exploitation——such as pivoting into the internal network——we may rely on reverse shell tools like `metasploit`, `nc` or `openssl`.
+Although they are powerful and widely used, they still have certain limitations in practical penetration testing scenario.
+Therefore, I decided to develop a GUI-based remote access tool which can be leveraged after achieving RCE, establishing a robust and secure channel with an interactive shell and file manager.

+Developing and maintaining this tool entirely on my own is challenging due to limited time, resources, and experience.
+As a result, the project may still contain undiscovered defects or design flaws.
+If you encounter any issues while using this tool, please feel free to open an issue or contact me.

+If you find this tool informative or helpful, a star ⭐ will be greatly appreciated.

 # Introduction

 Eden-RAT is a lightweight remote access tool (RAT) designed for the initial stage of penetration testing.